sobae/My-Project/README.md

-hips
+HIPs
 ====
-Specifications and Hdac Improvement Proposals for the [Hdac cryptocurrency](https://hdactech.com/)
+This site discusses and publishes the technical standards and proposals required for the continued development of [Hdac cryptocurrency](https://hdactech.com/)

-#The HIP proponent writes ideas and registers them in the [GitHub/issue](https://github.com/Hdactech/hdac/issues).
+Anyone with an idea or opinion for the HIP can liberaly propose [GitHub/issue](https://github.com/Hdactech/hdac/issues) with a simple idea or document.

+The idea above is possible with Hdac's technical standards, performance improvements, or any suggestions.

+Each proposal will be drafted by HIP editor through communication with proposer and discussed by the developer group.

-#The proposal is listed on the HIP after agreeing to the conclusion through discussion of the developer group.
+The proposal is listed on the HIP after agreeing to the conclusion through discussion of the developer group.
-#The idea above is possible with Hdac's technical standards, performance improvements, or any suggestions.

 License